Design Community

 A pioneer of the American studio furniture movement, Nakashima is known for his organic approach to woodworking.
 He celebrated the natural beauty of wood, incorporating raw edges and rich grain patterns into his designs.
 His philosophy of respecting the soul of the tree continues to inspire modern craftsmen.

-Greene & Greene (Active late 19th - early 20th century)
+Greene & Greene (1868 - 1957)

 Brothers Charles and Henry Greene were pioneers of the American Arts and Crafts movement, renowned for their integration of architecture and furniture design.
 Their signature style included intricate joinery, inlaid details, and flowing organic forms, as seen in their masterpiece, The Gamble House.
 Their work continues to influence modern woodworking and architectural design.